Draconizations/LnzLive/GUIDE.md

 ### Render

-Here, you will find toggles for what elements should be drawn in the 3D Viewport.
+Here, you will find toggles for what elements should be drawn in the pet view.
 Transparency on color index `253` (typically, magenta in default game palette) can be toggled on or off.
 Special ballz refers to transient ballz like tears in Babyz that do not usually render but aren't explicitly omitted in `[Omissions]`.

 ### Export